Air quality permit for transloading facility

 On February 18, 2020 DEQ received an application from CPBR for a technical modification to its Standard Air Contamination Discharge Permit to transload renewable diesel.

-The proposed permit is a renewal and modification of an existing air quality permit for CPBR’s transloading facility.
-The facility is currently permitted to transload crude oil and ethanol.
-The permit renewal incorporates a technical modification to this permit to include the transloading of renewable diesel.
+On June 30, 2020, DEQ approved the renewal of the facility’s air quality permit for this transloading facility.
+In addition, DEQ approved CPBR’s application for a technical modification to this permit to include the transloading of renewable diesel.
 CPBR’s ethanol production operations are regulated under a separate air quality permit (see below).
 The renewal also incorporates updates to Oregon air quality rules and requires performance testing of devices that control volatile organic compounds and hazardous air pollutants.

 Air quality permit for ethanol production

 On Aug.
 30, 2019, DEQ approved the renewal of the air quality permit (officially known as a Standard Air Contaminant Discharge Permit) for Columbia Pacific Bio-Refinery’s Ethanol Plant, located in Clatskanie.

 DEQ held a public hearing for the proposed permit on July 24, 2019, and received 276 written comments, testimony from 37 individuals, and 812 names of persons supporting or opposing the proposed permit throughout the public comment period.

 After a series of settlement talks, DEQ and CPBR were able to agree to terms allowing the case to be settled without going to hearing.
 On Jan.
 30, 2015, the settlement was finalized in a mutual agreement and final order.
 In the settlement all violations noted in DEQ’s original enforcement action remain as alleged.
 The order includes a penalty of $102,292.00, with $81,834.00 of the total penalty amount to be used for a supplemental environmental project.

 DEQ reviewed and approved the supplemental environmental project proposed by Columbia Pacific Bio-Refinery in which all of the $81,834.00 will be provided to Community Action Team, Inc., for use in a woodstove replacement program in Columbia County.
 Community Action Team is a private non-profit that provides a variety of programs and services to help reduce the incidence and negative effects of poverty.
 DEQ expects the identified funds will allow Community Action Team to replace 16 to 20 woodstoves with EPA-certified units.
 This will benefit the health of affected household residents and the general public by reducing related air pollutants.
 Columbia Pacific Bio-Refinery is prohibited from using the supplemental environmental project as a tax deduction or as part of a tax credit.